Standards and guidance for landlords

 Fire Safety in residential accommodation

 Housing Health Safety Rating System

 The Private Sector Housing team have recently been asked questions concerning what responsibilities landlords have in respect of the control and management of the risks associated with legionella.
 The following statement has been obtained from the HSE and applies to all landlords who provide residential accommodation:

 “Landlords who provide residential accommodation, as the person in control of the premises or responsible for the water system in their premises, have a legal duty to ensure that the risk of exposure of tenants to legionella is properly assessed and controlled.
 This duty extends to residents, guests, tenants and customers.
 They can carry out a risk assessment themselves if they are competent, or employ somebody who is.”

 National Landlords Association (NLA)

-As a landlord operating in Cheshire West and Chester, you have the opportunity to become an associate member of the National Landlords Association at no cost to you as a landlord.
-Being an associate member of the NLA gives you free access to template documents such as: tenancy agreements, rent arrears letters etc.
+As a landlord operating in Cheshire West and Chester, you have the opportunity to become a member of the National Landlords Association.
+Being a member of the NLA allows you to have access to template documents such as: tenancy agreements and rent arrears letters.

 Other useful links